Remote Work

 • macOS: press “Ctrl + ⌘ + Q”

-• When sensitive university information needs to be disposed of, secure removal, such as shredding and physical destruction of storage media (e.g., USB drive, CD/DVD), is required.
-Please consult with the VCU Data Handling and Storage Standard and your local IT support unit for more information.
+• When disposing of sensitive university information, secure removal (such as shredding and physical destruction of storage media) is required.
+See the VCU Data Handling and Storage Standard and your local IT support unit for more information.

 Secure Access